 If a professional owed you a duty of care but breached that duty and caused you to suffer loss, the law entitles you to a remedy.
 Establishing these and other elements is vital if a professional negligence claim is to succeed, requiring a detailed and thorough investigation into all the aspects of the case.

 The claim must also meet strict procedural requirements, including adhering to strict time limits, procedures and protocols.
-We can assist with all these matters and guide you through the entire professional negligence claims process, ensuring you get the remedy you are entitled to.
+We can assist with all these matters and guide you through the entire claims process, ensuring you get the professional negligence compensation you are entitled to.